tonisuter/aws-lambda-swift/README.md

 try runtime.start()
 ```

+At the moment, the handler functions need to have a single parameter of type `JSONDictionary` and they also need to
+return a `JSONDictionary`.
+This type is just a typealias for the type `Dictionary<String, Any>`.

+### Step 2: Build the lambda

-3. Setup the layer
+### Step 3: Setup the layer

-4. Setup the lambda
+### Step 4: Setup the lambda